allaboutapps/A3AndroidTemplate/README.md

 ### Texterify
-To use [Texterify](https://github.com/chrztoph/texterify) just run the gradle task updateStringsTexterify.
+To use [Texterify](https://github.com/chrztoph/texterify) just run the gradle task updateStrings.
 The file texterify.json is located in /app directory.

 ---
 ## Open Source Licenses